dbursztynowski/5gc/open5gs/README.txt

 - INSTALL Open5GS + UERANSIM + correct mongodb image (quick version, to be improved later by changing the elm chart) below, it is assummed that avx instruction set extension is not supported

+  Note: to install open5gs and UERANSIM, 5gc/open5gs is your working directory.

 ==========================================
 - check mongodb compatibility and correct if needed (fallback to lower release)